lcardno10/full-stack-assessment/README.md

 ## Features

+- **Database**: Postgres server that loads in the gapminder dataset
 - **Backend**: FastAPI serving a synthesized Gapminder dataset with country development metrics
 - **Frontend**: Next.js with TypeScript that renders some of the dataset.
 - **Development Environment**: